 The car’s app is almost as amazing as the car itself – it can be used to monitor the charging progress, to locate the car (if, for example, you’ve forgotten where you’ve parked it in a foreign city), and even used to remotely summon it out of tight parking spaces.

 The Tesla’s range is a much more fluid thing.
 Being battery-based, the capacity and longevity are effected by the same variables as a conventional engine.
-However, while use is important, so too is temperature.
+However, while economy of use is important, so too is temperature.
 If you’re cruising along at a steady speed on a warm day, you may get as many as 400km from a single charge.
-But if, you’re driving at 130kmph (the speed limit on certain French highways) through a frozen landscape with the heated seats on max, well, don’t expect to get anything like that.
+But, if you’re driving at 130kmph (the speed limit on certain French highways) through a frozen landscape with the heated seats on max, well, don’t expect to get anywhere near that.

 On drives short and long I found that power was never far from my mind.
 Thankfully, it’s never far from the digital synapses of the car, either.
 The huge 43cm touch screen display next to the steering wheel can be used for anything from ordering food online, to listening to Spotify, to checking the battery level.
 All of those things are handy, but the genius of the navigation system is essential.